 The words ‘accessible’ and ‘inclusive’ are popping up more and more – but what do they mean in an interiors context?

-Multi-generational living means our homes have to cater for a range of different needs, from safety to, I’ll say the word, inclusivity.
-And that’s not even taking into account that we, as society, are living longer too, so future proofing is a great idea in general.
+Multi-generational living means our homes have to cater for a range of different needs, from safety to inclusivity.
+And that’s not even taking into account that we, as a society, are living longer too.
+So future proofing is a great idea in general.

 But what does inclusivity mean?
 Well, in design, it’s creating schemes that include everyone and are safe to use, no matter how able bodied someone is.

-This can be including anti-slip tiles, including a seat in the shower, or fitting the toilet a bit higher so it’s easier for less mobile family members to sit down.
+This can be including anti-slip tiles and including a seat in the shower.
+Or fitting the toilet a bit higher so it’s easier for less mobile family members to sit down.